 Helpful partners are kind, gentle, and gracious.
 They encourage, challenge, and remind you of your goal.
-They are objective and free of personal interest in your success or failure—other than wanting to see you succeed.
+They are free of personal interest in your success or failure—other than wanting to see you succeed.

-A good accountability partner refuses to accept excuses or let you get away with doing less than you agreed to pursue.
+And finally, a good accountability partner refuses to accept excuses or let you get away with doing less than you agreed to pursue.